wallarm/product-documentation/docs/2.14/user-guides/events/analyze-attack.md

 * The first 5 requests (hits) from each IP address for each hour are saved in the sample in the Wallarm Cloud
 * The rest of the hits are not saved in the sample, but their number is recorded in a separate parameter

-Saved hits and the number of other hits are displayed in brute‑force attack details in Wallarm Console.
+Saved hits and the number of other hits are displayed in brute‑force attack details in the Wallarm Console.
 For example:

 ![!Dropped hits](../../images/user-guides/events/bruteforce-dropped-hits.png)